inform-us/requirements_specifications/informus/rules/Delirium.md

 ---

 ## ELIGIBILITY
-- All patients who have a valid (actual or forward filled; see below) RASS score between -3 to +4 this shift
+- All patients who have a valid RASS score between -3 to +4 this shift

 ### Clinical pragmatism
 According to clinical guidelines: